PhewP/php-intro/README.md

 12. Develop a conversor from euros to dollars or pounds.
 The user must choice one and only one.

 13. Expand the exercise 10 allowing the user to upload their own images.

+14. Develop a form about user personal information using all form options.
+With that informations develop a php script that process that information genarating a text with it.